 Is there a starting dose for Qulipta?

-Your doctor will help determine the best starting dose of Qulipta for you.
+Your doctor will determine the best starting dose of Qulipta for you.
 Your starting dose may depend on many factors, including how severe your condition is, your kidney function, and other medications that you take.

-In some cases, your doctor may recommend that you start by taking a low dose of 10 milligrams (mg) of Qulipta once per day.
+If you have episodic migraine, your doctor may recommend that you start by taking a low dose of 10 milligrams (mg) of Qulipta once per day.
 Then, they may recommend increasing your dose based on how the drug is working for you.
 The maximum recommended dose of Qulipta is 60 mg once per day.

 If you have questions about your starting dose of Qulipta, talk with your doctor or pharmacist.